 - What will you write about and how?

 - What will you do to keep readers (and search engines) happy and hungry for more?

 - What will a typical post look like?

 - What techniques can you use to capture leads with the blog?

 - What opportunities exist to monetize your blog?

 The Rogue blog is one that goes against the grain.
 It exists to break the mold and to stand out from the pack in an effort to attract attention—even, sometimes, negative attention.
 Because the Rogue blog takes a strong stand on divisive issues, they can be polarizing.
 But that’s ok because Rogue blogs are founded on the principle that ‘any attention is good attention,’ so while some people will flee from it, others will flock to it.
 The hope, of course, is that they will generate more admirers than detractors.

-Rogue blogs are ideal for brands and businesses that don’t mind being a dissident voice and to turn left when the rest of the world turns right.
+Rogue blogs are ideal for small brands, businesses, or sole-proprietary types that don’t mind being a dissident voice and to turn left when the rest of the world turns right.
 Writing from a counter-culture perspective like requires a fair amount of courage and also conscientiousness.
 Why?
 Because it’s possible to tip the scales too far and to alienate more people than you attract.